American Mensa Header

 The Mensa Honor Society launched in 2013, the brainchild of then-Gifted Youth Specialist Lisa Van Gemert, to recognize Young Mensans ages 10 to 18 who use their intelligence to benefit humanity and encourage other YM’s to do the same.

-By Molly Bundschuh, Gifted Youth Programs Manager
+By MOLLY BUNDSCHUH, Gifted Youth Programs Manager

 View More